vercel/modelfusion/README.md

 - **Vendor-neutral**: ModelFusion is a non-commercial open source project that is community-driven.
 You can use it with any supported provider.
 - **Multi-modal**: ModelFusion supports a wide range of models including text generation, image generation, vision, text-to-speech, speech-to-text, and embedding models.
 - **Type inference and validation**: ModelFusion infers TypeScript types wherever possible and validates model responses.
-- **Observability and logging**: ModelFusion provides an observer framework and out-of-the-box logging support.
+- **Observability and logging**: ModelFusion provides an observer framework and logging support.
 - **Resilience and robustness**: ModelFusion ensures seamless operation through automatic retries, throttling, and error handling mechanisms.
 - **Built for production**: ModelFusion is fully tree-shakeable, can be used in serverless environments, and only uses a minimal set of dependencies.